dacapobench/dacapobench/benchmarks/status.md

     * Update size names
     * Investigate biojava, cassandra, lusearch perf issues
     * check lusearch xlarge tx overflow error (latency buffer sizing)
-* Check why lusearch failed once the query set was made larger, or at least why the benchmark time got much faster once the queries had 512 entries rather than 256.
 * checkout why cpu utilization for lusearch large is so variable (dips to 200% then sometimes 2000%)
 * Move standard workloads out of wasabi src, into github (audit them for size first)